XReverte/ReSource_Colaboration/README.md

 ![pipeline3](https://github.com/XReverte/ReSource_Colaboration/assets/100844285/c422e484-f1e7-4e24-b6f5-6d783b1bdeeb)

 ## Results and conclusions
-Based on the project's work dynamics and considering that the appropriate number of groups should fall between 3 and 5, we decided to set k=4 as the number of groups, although this choice was not the most optimal.
+Based on the project's work dynamics and considering that the appropriate number of groups should fall between 3 and 5, we decided to **set k=4 as the number of groups**, although this choice was not the most optimal.

-It is important to highlight that, according to the analysis conducted using Gradient Boosting, the variables that demonstrated the greatest importance in predicting the groups were: whether the village was coastal or not, preference for outdoor activities, and a variable derived from feature engineering techniques that attempted to determine the preferred demographic volume based on various factors.
+It is important to highlight that, according to the analysis conducted using Gradient Boosting, the variables that demonstrated the greatest importance in predicting the groups were: **whether the village was coastal or not**, **preference for outdoor activities**, and a variable derived from feature engineering techniques that attempted to determine the preferred **demographic volume** based on various factors.

 ![importance](https://github.com/XReverte/ReSource_Colaboration/assets/100844285/e301e1f9-946d-4bae-ad1e-9839f62e3b27)